-We are a medical device company providing innovative Atrial Fibrillation ("Afib") solutions designed to produce superior outcomes that reduce the economic and social burden of Afib.
-Our Synergy Ablation System ("Synergy System") is the first and only device approved by the United States Food and Drug Administration ("FDA") for the treatment of persistent and long-standing persistent forms of Afib in patients undergoing certain open concomitant procedures.
+We are a leading atrial fibrillation ("Afib") solutions partner providing innovative products, professional education and support for clinical science to reduce the economic and social burden of Afib.
+Our Synergy Ablation System ("Synergy System") is the first and only device approved by the United States Food and Drug Administration ("FDA") for the surgical treatment of persistent and long-standing persistent forms of Afib in patients undergoing certain open concomitant procedures.
 We have two primary product lines for the ablation of cardiac tissue.
 Our primary product line for the ablation of cardiac tissue is our Synergy System, a bipolar ablation clamp system and related radiofrequency ("RF") ablation devices.
 We also offer a cryoablation product line, which features reusable and disposable cryoablation devices.
-Additionally, we offer the AtriClipTM Gillinov-Cosgrove Left Atrial Appendage System ("AtriClip system"), which is designed to safely and effectively exclude the left atrial appendage.
+Additionally, we offer the AtriClipTM Gillinov-Cosgrove Left Atrial Appendage ("LAA") System ("AtriClip system"), which is designed to safely and effectively exclude the left atrial appendage and is the most widely implanted device for LAA management worldwide.

-Cardiothoracic surgeons have adopted our RF ablation and cryoablation systems to treat Afib in an estimated 138,000 patients since January 2003, and we believe that we are currently the market leader in the surgical treatment of Afib.
-Our products are utilized by cardiothoracic surgeons during concomitant openheart surgical procedures and also during sole-therapy minimally invasive cardiac ablation procedures.
+Cardiothoracic surgeons have adopted our RF ablation and cryoablation systems to treat Afib in an estimated 142,000 patients since January 2003, and we believe that we are currently the market leader in the surgical treatment of Afib.
+Our products are utilized by cardiothoracic surgeons during concomitant open-heart surgical procedures and also during sole-therapy minimally invasive cardiac ablation procedures.
 During a concomitant open procedure, the surgeon ablates cardiac tissue and/or excludes the left atrial appendage, secondary, or concomitant, to a primary cardiac procedure such as a valve or coronary bypass.
 Additionally, although our products are not FDA-approved for this specific use, cardiothoracic surgeons have adopted our products as a treatment alternative for Afib patients who may be candidates for sole-therapy minimally invasive surgical procedures.
 Our Synergy System, which includes our Isolator® Synergy clamps, an RF generator and related switchbox, is approved by the FDA for the treatment of patients with persistent and long-standing persistent Afib during open-heart concomitant coronary artery bypass grafting and/or valve replacement or repair procedures.
-To date, none of our other products have been approved or cleared by the FDA for the treatment of Afib.
+To date, none of our other products have been approved or cleared by the FDA for the treatment of other forms of Afib or for other uses for the treatment of Afib.
 Additionally, the FDA has not cleared or approved our products for a reduction in the risk of stroke.
 We anticipate that substantially all of our revenue for the foreseeable future will relate to products we currently sell, or are in the process of developing, which surgeons generally use to ablate cardiac tissue for the treatment of Afib or for the exclusion of the left atrial appendage.